 Now of course, this is not an exhaustive or decisive list.
 There are relationships where all of these factors are present and there has never been and never will be an infidelity.
 There are also relationships where none of these factors are present and there has been an infidelity.
 Similarly, not all factors are of equal weight.
 Having a narcissistic partner might be a greater risk factor for infidelity than having a partner who cheated on a past boyfriend or girlfriend they didn’t really care about.

 What I hope you will take away from this article is simply the willingness to look at any weak spots in your marriage or behavior and think about whether those may predispose you to it.
 If in your opinion they do, then do something about it.
-Work together so that this list is as irrelevant as possible to you.
+Make this list as irrelevant as possible to you.